Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Evolution of the F-state during the hysteresis cycle

-Completely different behavior has been observed for the $3d$ Heisenberg model.
-Here, as shown in Fig. \ref{Fig-mz_vs_H_Nalp=00003D00003D3_Nx=00003D00003DNy=00003D00003DNz=00003D00003D216_HR=00003D00003D1.5}, decreasing the magnetic field to negative values immediately leads to the formation of singularities - hedgehogs.
-Thus hedgehogs are unavoidable and one can start with a larger amplitude of the field sweep encompassing the being practically zero and $m=0.106$.
+A completely different behavior has been observed for the $3d$ Heisenberg model.
+Here, as shown in Fig. \ref{Fig-mz_vs_H_decr_ampl_3d_n=3_L=216_HR=1.5}, decreasing the magnetic field to negative values immediately leads to the formation of singularities - hedgehogs.
+Thus hedgehogs are unavoidable and one can start with a greater amplitude of the field sweep, eventually reducing it to zero, which leads to $m=0.013$, as shown in Fig. \ref{Fig-mz_vs_H_decr_ampl_3d_n=3_L=216_HR=1.5}.
 Such a small magnetization can be explained by the finite-size effect in the absence of ordering.
-Disappearance of the magnetization is accompanied by the decrease of the energy in Fig. \ref{Fig-dE_vs_progress_3d_n=00003D00003D3_L=00003D00003D216_HR=00003D00003D1.5} down to $\left(E-E_{0}\right)/J=-0.19246$.
+Disappearance of the magnetization is accompanied by the decrease of the energy in Fig. \ref{Fig-dE_vs_progress_3d_n=3_L=216_HR=1.5} down to $\left(E-E_{0}\right)/J=-0.19246$.
 The fraction of singularities in the final state is $f_{S}=1.84\times10^{-5}$.
-One can see that for the $3d$ Heisenberg model the energy increase due to the creation of singularities in the course of aligning of spins with the RF is smaller than the energy gain due to the aligning.
-Although relaxation from a collinear state stops at a finite $m$ because of the singularities, the more sophisticated process of the magnetic field sweep with decreasing amplitude helps the system to disorder.
-The spin correlation function in the final disordered state shown in Fig. \ref{Fig-CF_vs_n_decreasing_amplitude_3d_n=00003D00003D3_L=00003D00003D216_HR=00003D00003D1.5} is close to the LIM exponential form.
+One can see that for the $3d$ Heisenberg model the energy increase due to the creation of singularities as spins align with the RF is smaller than the energy gain due to the aligning.
+Although relaxation from the collinear initial state stops at a finite $m$ because of the singularities (see the middle panel of Fig. \ref{Fig-dEconstr_vs_m_L=256_HR=1.5_pbc_alp=0.03_rand_IC}), a more sophisticated process of the magnetic field sweep with decreasing amplitude helps the system to attain lower energy by disordering completely.
+The spin-spin correlation function in the final disordered state shown in Fig. \ref{Fig-CF_vs_n_decreasing_amplitude_3d_n=3_L=216_HR=1.5} is close to the LIM exponential form.
 Slightly lower correlations in the numerical result can be explained by hedgehogs.